srmiljus/NetlifyTSPlaywright/README.md

 This test suite uses:

-	•	✅ Functional validation of the newsletter subscription form (valid, invalid, and empty email inputs)
+- ✅ Functional validation of the newsletter subscription form (valid, invalid, and empty email inputs)
-	•	✅ SEO and sitemap checks to ensure key pages are indexed and crawlable
+- ✅ SEO and sitemap checks to ensure key pages are indexed and crawlable
-	•	✅ Broken link detection, verifying no anchor links return 404 status
+- ✅ Broken link detection, verifying no anchor links return 404 status
-	•	✅ Pixel-by-pixel visual comparison of validation messages using pixelmatch + sharp
+- ✅ Pixel-by-pixel visual comparison of validation messages using pixelmatch + sharp
-	•	✅ Computed style comparison of validation blocks (e.g., ensuring error messages are present in DOM but hidden via CSS when expected)
+- ✅ Computed style comparison of validation blocks (e.g., ensuring error messages are present in DOM but hidden via CSS when expected)
-	•	✅ Tag-based test grouping (e.g., @visual, @seo) for modular execution in CI pipelines
+- ✅ Tag-based test grouping (e.g., @visual, @seo) for modular execution in CI pipelines
-	•	✅ Clean Page Object Model (POM) structure with reusable methods and locators
+- ✅ Clean Page Object Model (POM) structure with reusable methods and locators
+- ✅ Uses custom Playwright fixtures to inject page objects (e.g., HomePage, ThanksPage), replacing manual initialization in each test

 ---